krystianzieja/krystianzieja.github.io/_posts/2016-07-11-key-type-ssh-dss-not-in-PubkeyAcceptedKeyTypes.md

-# userauth_pubkey: key type ssh-dss not in PubkeyAcceptedKeyTypes

 When using modern OpenSSH server you can encounter problems when using DSA type keys.
 The error represents itself with the following error message in ```auth.log``` or ```secure.log```: ```userauth_pubkey: key type ssh-dss not in PubkeyAcceptedKeyTypes```.